 Lac Seul First Nation is distinct because it is the only First Nation in the Sioux Lookout District with four ( 4 ) communities.
 Kejick Bay, Canoe River and Whitefish Bay are located on the north shores of the Lac Seul Watershed System and Frenchman’s Head on the Lost Lake is part of the English River System.

-The road access to Frenchman’s Head, Kejick Bay and Whitefish Bay communities are now by paved road.
+There is paved road access to Frenchman’s Head, Kejick Bay and Whitefish Bay.
 Canoe River Kejick Bay is accessible by air, boat, or snowmobile.
 The communities are some distance apart.
 Frenchman’s Head road is approximately 9 km from the town of Hudson, accessing via Highway 664.
 Kejick Bay is 21 km north-northwest of Frenchman’s Head.
 Whitefish Bay is in close proximity to Kejick Bay at a distance of 2 km to the southwest.
 Canoe River is 2 km to the northeast from Kejick Bay.

 Lac Seul First Nation’s four communities have modern infrastructures with medical clinics, schools, recreational facilities, a full police service, band administrative offices and warehouse buildings, churches, a water treatment plant and ground water supply units, tourist camps and a few small businesses.
 Each community, expect Canoe River, has access to hydro, running water and communication services.
 The nearby town of Sioux Lookout serves as the main centre for commerce and government services but does not limit the people from traveling and doing business elsewhere.

 To lead Obishikokaang Nation in becoming a strong, vibrant, and self-sufficient community where the needs of all members are respected.

 Obishikokaang Nation is a strong, healthy, and economically prosperous community committed to self-sufficiency, good governance, service equity, and fairness for all of its members.